 A profitable relationship is one where both parties feel rewarded by it, feel satisfied.
 This satisfaction may not be financial though, in business, it often is.
 In a networking context, it is likely that at least one party is referring his/her contacts to the other and these people are then becoming clients because of who made the referral.

-An important point is that a relationship can be shifted from V to C and then to P. It can also slip back, either through neglect or because the relationship becomes less important to the parties.
-Businesses change over a time and a relationship which was quite legitimately at the V stage can become more important and need to be uprated to the P stage.
+An important point is that a relationship can be shifted from V to C, then to T and finally to P. It can also slip back, either through neglect or because the relationship becomes less important to the parties.
+Businesses change over a time and a relationship which was quite legitimately at the V stage can become more important and need to be uprated to the T stage.
 For example, when emotional intelligence at work decided to enter the health sector, it suddenly became important to develop our relationships with people who know NHS managers and directors.

 Please see About this website for guidance on using this material.